adamstirtan/evolutionary-neural-network-ants/README.md

 - These checkboxes are only editable while the simulation is **paused**
 - Changing team selection resets the simulation to apply the change

+### Food Pieces (Paused Behavior)

+- Increasing the **Food Pieces** slider while the simulation is **paused** will immediately add food up to the new target count.
+- Decreasing the target does not remove existing food.
+- While running, food is still only replenished at generation end to keep the comparison fair.

 ### GA Parameters

 - **Mutation Rate:** Controls how much random variation is added (0.01 - 0.5)